Example Mapping: Making Stories Concrete

 Priya: “What if they don’t choose?
 What if they hit ‘subscribe’ without selecting a size?”

-Green card: Sarah clicks subscribe without choosing a size → error, asked to choose.
+Green card: Claire clicks subscribe without choosing a size → error, asked to choose.

 Tom: “And can they change their mind later?
 Switch from small to large?”